While many motor vehicle accidents are due to driver error, some are caused by defects regarding an automotive part or a vehicle itself.

 There are other examples of design flaws not mentioned here.

-For a free legal consultation with a defective design or manufacture of vehicles or vehicle components lawyer serving Meaux, call (337) 777-7777
+For a free legal consultation with a defective design or manufacture of vehicles or vehicle components accident lawyer serving Meaux, call (337) 777-7777

 Liability for Your Car Accident Case